Facing a mental health crisis, an NJ school pulled a beloved novel from English class

 Tamir-Hoehn said that she is puzzled why the district believed it was better for students to read Oscar Wao on their own rather than in the more structured setting of a classroom.
 "Having the opportunity to read this book outside of class without any guidance allows for more freedom of exploration of the ideas of suicide," she said, "rather than in a constructive environment."

-One of Martling's students in the Gender Identity Across Literature class, Olivia Witte, was another organizer of the response and said that the teacher approaches Diaz's work and other novels in the class with sensitivity.
+One of Martling's students in a Contemporary Literature class, Olive Witte, was another organizer of the response and said that the teacher approaches Diaz's work and other novels in the class with sensitivity.
 "Ms. Martling said to us right from the beginning of the school year, 'Several of the books we will be reading in this class are going to contain very sensitive material that may be traumatic for some students.
 And if you feel that it is bringing out feelings that you do not wish to talk about or discuss in class, I will provide you with an alternate read and whatever resources that you need,'" Witte recalled.
 "She has been so incredibly supportive."

 Students said that they have also suggested bringing social workers or other mental health professionals be present for classroom discussions of Oscar Wao to provide extra support.